 The orthocenter is the point where all the three altitudes of the triangle cut or intersect each other.
 Here, the altitude is the line drawn from the vertex of the triangle and is perpendicular to the opposite side.
 Since the triangle has three vertex and three sides, therefore there are three altitudes.
 Also learn, Circumcenter of a Triangle.

 The orthocenter will vary for different types of triangles such as Isosceles, Equilateral, Scalene, right-angled, etc. In the case of an equilateral triangle, the centroid will be the orthocenter.
 But in the case of other triangles, the position will be different.
-It is not necessary that orthocenter lies inside the triangle only, in case of an obtuse triangle, it lies outside of the triangle.
+Orthocenter doesn’t need to lie inside the triangle only, in case of an obtuse triangle, it lies outside of the triangle.

 Orthocenter of a Triangle

 The orthocenter of a triangle is the point where the perpendicular drawn from the vertices to the opposite sides of the triangle intersect each other.